top of page

 Mount Jannu

 I did the Kanchenjunga Circuit trek with a porter/guide in November 2023 and this is a daily summary of my trek.
-I have also written blogs about Planning the Kanchenjunga trek, the Tea Houses on the Kanchenjunga trek, Day Hikes on the Kanchenjunga Trek and Hiking Times.
+I have also written blogs about Planning the Kanchenjunga trek, the Tea Houses on the Kanchenjunga trek and Day Hikes on the Kanchenjunga Trek.

 Contents